SafalPandey/parse-import/README.md

 Outputs a json file of following format:

-1. Now shows details for each importer if something is imported multiple.
+1. Now shows details for each importer if something is imported multiple times.

     ```json
     "redux-persist": {